deannachurch/SBCapstone_CRISPRScreens/README.md

     + gene length/transcript length
     + count mean quartiles
     + expression level mean quartiles
+    + constraint score (this is a proxy for how much nature variation is in a gene) [Need to get]
+    + annotation: whether a gene is essential or not based on Hart 2014 (a gold standard list of essential genes)

 We can also look at aspects of the guides.
 This is likely less about the biology of the gene being knocked out and more about technical aspects of the library (meaning, things that may lead to artifacts).